Panasonic FZ200 vs Sony RX10

 It is notable that the RX10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the FZ200 does not offer wifi capability.
+In contrast, the FZ200 does not provide wifi capability.

 Both the FZ200 and the RX10 have been discontinued, but can regularly be found used on eBay.
 The FZ200 was replaced by the Panasonic FZ300, while the RX10 was followed by the Sony RX10 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is the Panasonic FZ200 better than the Sony RX10 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.